Zerre

-Zerre is the fifth studio album of Replikas, released in November, 2008 with Peyote Music.
+Zerre is the fifth studio album by the band Replikas, released in November 2008 by Peyote Music.

 In order to capture huge and organic sounds not found in a normal studio, the band went to Gokceada (an island in the Aegean Sea) and transformed a former prison into a recording studio.
 Production, recording and mix processes were carried out by Metin Bozkurt and Replikas members and mastering was done by Kim Rosen in New York’s West West Side Studios.